 Below: Flowers are in the catkins.
 1st photo - The female catkin is upright and reddish-green when first formed.
 The reddish styles diminish after fertilization (2nd photo).
 The female catkins are placed back from the tip of the same twig where the male catkins occur.

-Seeds: Below: 1st photo - Female catkins produce a brown upright cone containing numerous 3-lobed scales.
-These are scattered by the wind, over winter and the following spring as the cone remains on the tree overwinter.
-2nd photo - The three-lobed scales contain two winged nutlets (left and right of the central lobe).
+1st photo - Female catkins develop into a green cone shape, that then (2nd photo) matures to a brown scaly cone containing numerous 3-lobed scales.
+When the cone breaks apart, (3rd photo) these are scattered by the wind, over winter and the following spring as the cone remains on the tree overwinter.
+4th photo - The three-lobed scales contain two winged nutlets (left and right of the central lobe).

 Below: A twig with typical leaf arrangement and a female catkin near the tip of the twig; the tip with the male catkins has broken off.